thunderrabbit/robnugen-journal-entries/2001/06/23ginnie.md

-excellent, i decided after really boring train rides that i would hitch-hike a little, and wow did i meet some great folks. i have started a short story about my last è car rides. i hope they will be my last automobile rides for a while.
+excellent, i decided after really boring train rides that i would hitch-hike a little, and wow did i meet some great folks. i have started a short story about my last Ã¨ car rides. i hope they will be my last automobile rides for a while.
 I worked on a delivery truck for a day, was even offered a position!
 We delivered stuff to the famious french bakeries,